cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Details for round one are described in {{frost-round-one}}, and details for round two are described in {{frost-round-two}}.
-Note that each participant persists some state between both rounds, and this state is deleted as described in {{frost-round-two}}.
+Note that each participant persists some state between the two rounds, and this state is deleted as described in {{frost-round-two}}.
 The final Aggregation step is described in {{frost-aggregation}}.

 FROST assumes that all inputs to each round, especially those of which are received